olcf/olcf-user-docs/quantum/quantum_systems/ibm_quantum.rst

 A total of 610 minutes out of 1000 limit.

-Tomorrow's window ``10/19-11/16``:
+Tomorrow's cycle ``10/19-11/16``:

 * 10 minutes used on 10/22
 * 500 minutes used on 10/24

-A total of 510 minutes out of 1000 limit (100 minutes "freed" up because they fell out of the rolling window).
+A total of 510 minutes out of 1000 limit (100 minutes "freed" up because they fell out of the rolling cycle).

-The next window ``10/20-11/17``:
+The next cycle ``10/20-11/17``:

 * 10 minutes used on 10/22
 * 500 minutes used on 10/24

-Still 510 minutes accounted for since no "new" past usage rolled out of the window.
+Still 510 minutes accounted for since no "new" past usage rolled out of the cycle.

 The takeaway is that if I run a job on Day XYZ, then I won't get those minutes back until 29 days from Day XYZ.
-Until then, they will be accounted for in a given window and count toward the minute limit for a project.
+Until then, they will be accounted for in a given cycle and count toward the minute limit for a project.

 Submitting Jobs